-We also investigate the top 5 features while 138 features are utilized for recognition with different recognition distances and down sampling frequencies as indicated in Table 9.
-The feature number is the same with Table 3 and the suffix is also the same as we illustrated.
-As we can see from Table 9, most of the top 5 important features are among Feature 1-23, which is different with the results in Table 8.
-This result shows that without the all-timelength raw data, Feature 24-46 do not contain the difference of the heating-time length among different kinds of food anymore, which makes them not as important as in Table 8.
-The features as average (Feature 1), median (Feature 11), etc. become the most important features according to Table 9.
+5 important features are among Features 1-23, which is different with the results in Table 9.
+This result shows that without the all-time-length raw data, Features 24-46 do not contain the difference of the heating-time length among different kinds of food anymore, which makes them not as important as in Table 9.
+The features as average (Feature 1), median (Feature 11), etc. become the most important features according to Table 10.

-Again we look into the relationship between the top feature amount and recognition accuracy for the condition with totally 138 features, 5-meter recognition distance and 2-kHz down sampling frequency.
-The solution is depicted in Figure 12.
+Again we look into the relationship between the top feature amount and recognition accuracy for the condition with in total 138 features, 5-meter recognition distance and 2-kHz down sampling frequency.
+The solution is depicted in Fig. 11.